Can I Quit Work and Get Disability After a Heart Attack?

 Treatments following a heart attack may include:

-• cardiac catheterization, which is a procedure where a thin tube (a catheter) is guided through the blood vessel to the heart to find where the blockage
+• cardiac catheterization, a procedure where a thin tube (a catheter) is guided through the blood vessel to the heart to find the blockage (also known as "cardiac cath")

-• stent placement, which is a minimally invasive procedure where a metal or plastic tube (a stent) is placed inside a blood vessel to relieve a blockage, and
+• stent placement, a minimally invasive procedure where a metal or plastic tube (a stent) is placed inside a blood vessel to relieve a blockage, and

-• bypass grafting, which is a surgical procedure where a cardiac surgeon will "re-route" blood flow around your blocked artery, usually by using a blood vessel from your leg or chest.
+Open heart surgery is often used when someone who has had a heart attack needs bypass grafting, a surgical procedure where a cardiac surgeon will "re-route" blood flow around the blocked artery, usually by using a blood vessel from the patient's leg or chest.
+In some cases, a surgeon may be able to bypass the arteries through a less invasive procedure than traditional open heart surgery.

-Can You Get Social Security Disability Because of a Heart Attack?
+Can I Claim Disability After a Heart Attack?

-• Meeting a "listing."
-Social Security has a disability evaluation handbook that outlines the criteria for disability for various medical conditions.
+• Meet a "listing."
+Social Security has a disability evaluation handbook (the "Blue Book") that outlines the criteria for disability for various medical conditions.
 Social Security calls these rules "listings."

-Your symptoms must occur even though you're following your doctor's recommended treatment plan.
-And in addition to these symptoms, listing 4.04 states you must also have one of the following:
+In addition to documentation of these ischemic symptoms, listing 4.04 states you must also have one of the following:

 • an abnormal stress test, which is a test that measures the heart's ability to respond to exercise in a controlled environment